 Loop flattening to reduce loop hierarchy.

 Partial write detection (writing part of a memory word)

 End scheduling, generate RTL code.

 Report FMax and loop constraint status.

 The Vitis HLS tool also automatically inlines small functions, dissolving the logic into the higher-level calling functions, and pipelines small loops with limited iterations.
-These features are configurable by user directives or pragmas.
+These features are configurable by user directives in the

 II=1, you want the next iteration to start at the next clock cycle.